blueHike-dev/react-admin-projects/README.md

 ## Overview

-This project is a full-stack application that utilizes JWT-based authentication for secure user access.
+This project is a full-stack application that utilizes JWT-based authentication and Authorization for secure user access.

 ### Technologies Used